usnistgov/SimulatedRadarWaveformGenerator/README.md

 and pulses per burst.
 In addition, we randomize the following parameters: start time, SNR, and the baseband center frequency of the radar signal.

 ## 2.1.
 Design Methodology
 This software consists of a framework and a graphical user interface (GUI).
-The framework generates simulated radar signals, mixes them noise and manages the random generation parameters.
-GUI simplifies the settings of the parameters.
+The framework generates simulated radar signals, mixes them with noise and manages the random generation parameters.
+The GUI simplifies the settings of the parameters.

 # 3. Development Details